Everything you swallow is NOT inside your body.

 Some caveats –

-1) In very old horses (25 years and older) be careful because the chronic inflammation may cause them to actually loose weight without grain.
+In very old horses (25 years and older) be careful because the chronic inflammation may cause them to actually loose weight without grain.
 In these cases get a medium chain triglyceride source of fat to add energy that is non-inflammatory.
-I recommend CoolStance® (stanceequine.com) which is shredded coconut meal as a great way to add non-inflammatory energy.
-Avoid vegetable oils such as corn oil because they are inflammatory.
+I recommend CoolStance® which is shredded coconut meal as a great way to add non-inflammatory energy.
+Avoid ALL vegetable oils such as corn, soybean, flax and canola oils because they are inflammatory.

-Finally – use your eye to evaluate every horse on the no-grain challenge.
+IMPORTANT – use your eye to evaluate every horse on the no-grain challenge.
 If this doesn’t work out for your horse, going back to what you were doing is simple and without problems.
 More importantly, if it does work and the bad things in your horse disappear but you want to add supplements, be sure to read the label carefully and find a supplement with little to no grain.
 Add only ONE SUPPLEMENT AT A TIME and wait 2 weeks and observe.
 If all goes well, then you can add another supplement if you must.
+HOWEVER, I do not believe horses need any supplements except for high quality protein and hay (yes, hay is a supplement) as needed.

 There is still more to tell you such as additional protein which will require more articles.
-But if you have any questions, go to the comment section below first to see if it has been asked.
-If not, add it to the comments and I will answer as soon as I can.
+But if you have any questions, look at the comment section below first to see if it has been asked.
+If not, brcome a member and add your question to the forum discussions.

 2 weeks, no cost to you, improved horse – a no-brainer.